Frequently Asked Questions

 If I pay for the same pleading twice, how can I get a refund?

-If you accidently pay for the same pleading twice, you can request a refund.
-You will need to complete the “Request for Refund” form, which is located on our website on the Forms page.
-Once the form is completed, electronically file the document with the court by accessing Motions/Applications, Refund of Electronic Payment.
+You can request a refund by completing the “Request for Refund” form that is located on our website on the Forms page.
+Once the form is completed, CM/ECF users can electronically file the document with the court by accessing Motions/Applications, Refund of Electronic Payment.
+Non-CM/ECF users can submit the request using EDSS.

 What is the easiest way to check what I've docketed?